 Neurotypical people find this skills difficult also!
-Remember that person who would’nt stop talking at the last party you went to?
-Young people with Asperger’s and other autism spectrum disorders can find reciprocal conversation skills particularly perplexing.
+Remember that person who would not stop talking at the last party you went to?
+Young people with autism spectrum disorders can find reciprocal conversation skills particularly perplexing.
 They may say little or nothing on the playground or in class discussions.
 Or they may hold forth in a lecture of monologue fashion, not noticing the signs that others are becoming impatient.

 Often, explaining a social skill combined with a meaningful visual will make a lot more sense for a child on the autism spectrum.
 This particular visual can be very helpful.
 If you make a few copies of the pie chart sheets below, I believe you will use them often.